schumzt/schumzt---portfolio/Identity Uncertainty Principle/Index.md

 # Identity Uncertainty Principle

+(This is a mathematical-metaphorical framework, not a claim of literal quantum identity.)
 A unified theoretical framework that models **identity**, **persona dynamics**,
 and **behavioral variability** using a quantum-inspired uncertainty structure.